Carl Swartz

-Carl Johan Gustaf Swartz (5 June 1858 – 6 November 1926) was a Swedish right-wing politician who served as Prime Minister of Sweden from March to October 1917.
-He also served as Minister for Finance from 1906 to 1911.
-He married Dagmar Lundström in 1886, with whom he had three children, Erik, Brita and Olof.
+Carl Johan Gustaf Swartz (5 June 1858 – 6 November 1926) was a Swedish manufacturer, philanthropist, and politician who briefly served as Prime Minister of Sweden from March to October 1917.
+He previously served as Minister for Finance from 1906 to 1911.

 Life and career

 Carl Swartz was born on 5 June 1858 in Norrköping, Östergötland County, the son of factory-owner Erik Swartz and wife Elisabeth Forsgren.
 After completing studies in Uppsala and Bonn, he returned to Norrköping to run the family business, tobacco producers Petter Swartz.
 He came to play a large role in his home town, not least culturally.
 He was chairman of the Board of Directors of, amongst others, Sweden's private Central Bank between 1912 and 1917.
 In 1917, he became the national university chancellor.

 As Minister for Finance between 1906 and 1911, he implemented a number of reforms including integrated income- and property tax, which both became progressive.
 With the amalgamation of the right-wing groups of the Riksdag's lower chamber, Swartz became a member of the inner council of the newly formed Nationella Partiet (English: The National Party) in 1912.